TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 With TYPO3 you can localize the data sets in the backend.
 This also applies to domain data, because they are treated like "normal" data sets in the TYPO3 backend.
-To make your domain objects translateable you have to create additional fields in the database and tell TYPO3 about them.
+To make your domain objects translatable you have to create additional fields in the database and tell TYPO3 about them.
 The class definitions must not be changed.
 Lets have a look at the required steps based on the ``blog`` class of the blog example.
 TYPO3